omkar-thite/nn_from_scratch_functions/README.md

 - Code is taken from deeplearning specialization on [Coursera](https://www.coursera.org/specializations/deep-learning) from deeplearning.ai.
 - Some modifications have been done for generalization.
 - Work is under development.
+Soon I'll update code with running application.